stripe/vscode-stripe/README.md

 Test-mode keys will be treated as warnings, and live-mode keys will be marked as problems.

-### Forward webhooks traffic with debugging
+### Listen to webhooks traffic with debugging

-You can forward webhooks traffic to your local machine by either running the command `Stripe: "Start Webhooks events listening with CLI` or by creating a debug configuration that allows you to launch webhooks forwarding when starting debugging or pressing `F5`.
+You can listen for and forward webhooks traffic to your local machine by either running the command `Stripe: "Start Webhooks events listening with CLI` or by creating a debug configuration that allows you to launch webhooks forwarding when starting debugging or pressing `F5`.

 The Stripe debug configuration can be combined with other configurations, so you with one click/press can launch both Stripe and your local API instance.